 Competitive fellowships provide funding support for students in their later years of study.

-These fellowships include Honorific Fellowships awarded by the Graduate School, as well as Hyde fellowships and the Fellowship of Woodrow Wilson Scholars.
+These fellowships include Honorific Fellowships awarded by the Graduate School, as well as Hyde fellowships, the UCHV fellowship and the Prize Fellowship in Social Sciences.
 (See list of Student Awards.)

 The Graduate School awards Honorific Fellowships to exceptional students across all divisions in their later years of study.
 Collectively, the Honorific fellowships (Porter Ogden Jacobus Fellowship, Harold W. Dodds Fellowships, Charlotte Elizabeth Procter Fellowships, and Wallace Memorial Fellowships in Engineering) provide funding to students displaying the highest scholarly excellence in graduate work during the year.
 These fellowships provide full tuition support and a stipend in excess of the base stipend rates.

 Students must be nominated by their department to be considered for an Honorific Fellowship.
 Information regarding eligibility and nomination procedures is currently available for directors of graduate studies and graduate program administrators.

 Hyde Fellowships in the Humanities are awarded to outstanding doctoral students in the departments of Art and Archaeology, Classics, East Asian Studies, English, French and Italian, German, Near Eastern Studies, and Spanish and Portuguese.
 These travel grants allow for summer or full-year travel.
 Applicants must be enrolled full-time in doctoral studies in one of the eight departments listed above and have passed their General Examination by the start of the award period.
 Students conducting dissertation research abroad must be registered as in absentia for the duration of the award period.
 Preference is given to projects requiring residence in England.

-Students can must complete an application via GPS (Global Programs System) to be considered for either a Hyde Academic Year Research Fellowship or a Hyde Summer Research Award.
-Application rules and procedures are sent to relevant departments via memo by the dean each year in early February, at which time the applications will be made available on GPS.
+Students must complete an application via GPS (Global Programs System) to be considered for a Hyde Academic Year Research Fellowship.
+Application rules and procedures are sent to relevant departments via memo by the dean each year in February, at which time the applications will be made available on GPS.